The Full Story in One Minute

 "The $3.5 Trillion Challenge"

-Our mission is to develop first and best in class gene vectors to program production of natural peptides at the site of tissue injury to prevent acute and long-term complications of COVID, surgery and burn injuries.
+Our mission is to develop first and best in class gene vectors to program production of natural peptides at the site of tissue injury to prevent and treat acute and long-term complications of COVID, surgery and burn injuries.

 "No Man's Land" -